|« PreviousNext »|

 sometimes referred to as the default page

 When you configure your bucket as a website, you should provide the name of the index document.
 You must upload an object with this name and configure it to be publicly readable.
+For information about configuring a bucket as a website, see Example: Setting Up a Static Website.

 The trailing slash at the root-level URL is optional.
 For example, if you configure your